stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"That’s censorship.
+Please … don’t." by @[kickino](https://twitter.com/kickino/status/1133919945639702528)

+"I'm having an issue with the site lagging, and your cloudflare keeps appearing with unable to connect to host." by @[SprazzoMedia](https://twitter.com/SprazzoMedia/status/1133466450667233286)

 "Cloudflare's head of abuse, has me blocked.
 So much for transparency or freedom of speech, huh Cloudflare?" by @[phyzonloop](https://twitter.com/phyzonloop/status/1133772177931677702)

 "Dear cloudflare: Would you mind explaining to me why you subscribed me to your newsletter without my consent?
 You also handed over my email addresses to MailChimp without my consent." by @[MacLemon](https://twitter.com/MacLemon/status/1131976581780348928)